wareya/BBAE/src/design.md

 3 kinds of types:

-- integers: `i8`, `i16`, `i32`, `i64`
+- integers: `i8`, `i16`, `i32`, `i64`, `iptr`
 - floats: `f32`, `f64`
 - aggregates

 The alignment requirements of the first 6 types (i.e. excluding aggregates) are implementation-defined.
 Integers have no signedness.
 Floats are binary IEEE 754 floats.

-Pointers are either i32 or i64, depending on the target platform.
-In this document, iptr refers to this pointer-sized integer type, but iptr is not an actual type.
+Pointers the same size and can contain the same set of bit patterns as one specific integer type.
+Which type they're equivalent to is something that depends on the target platform.
+They are given the unique type iptr, which is an actual type and not just a "typedef".

 Aggregate types are defined like: